The Best Alternative Bento Lunch Boxes in Canada

 As I said, I agonized over this decision last year, so I spent quite a bit of time researching alternatives for my kid's lunches.
 My mother-in-law did ask me what was wrong with the paper bags that she used to make lunches with and while this could be a very frugal approach (the cost of a new paper bag each day could add up), it wasn't the direction I was going to take.
 Here goes:

-One Mom on my Facebook account told me her favourite alternative to the PlanetBox that was still in that bento style, but made from plastic are Goodbyns.
-While they might not be as fun or pretty or eco-friendly, they are much easier on the wallet.
+One Mom told me that her favourite alternative to the PlanetBox that was still in that bento style, but made from plastic are Goodbyns.
+These are BPA and Phthalate-free and are affordable.
 The most common all-in-one styles are the Bynto and the Hero.
 I found the widest selection on these at Well.ca, starting at $17.99.
+Here's a list of where to find them:

-Go Green is another bento-style lunch box, also in plastic, but it is BPA and all other bad things free.
-I do see that you can buy a replacement lid, which doesn't give me much confidence in the quality, but it does come with the box, the insulated lunch bag and a stainless steel water bottle for less than $50.
-Fenigo has an impressive selection, with their Go Green Lunch Break Box going for about $30.
+Go Green is another bento-style lunch box, also in plastic, but it is also BPA-free.
+Fenigo has an impressive selection, with their Go Green Lunch Break Box going for about $30 and the Go Green Lunchbox set that includes any of sixteen insulated lunch bags and a stainless steel water bottle is going for for $60.
 If you are planning on spending $200 from this litter-less lunch store, you'll get free shipping.
 I do love the options for the exterior bags!

 Bentology (Laptop Lunches) Canada